telus/tds-core/guide/contributing/developer-guide.md

 - For minor changes, use the **feat** commit type
 - For patches, use the **fix** commit type

+Follow these guidelines to determine the type of your commit:

+- **Breaking changes** are removals of features such as props, changes that affect the [box model](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Introduction_to_the_CSS_box_model), or dramatic changes in branding or appearance
+- **Minor changes** are new features, animations, props, or visual options
+- **Patches** are defect fixes that do not remove features, alter pixel dimensions related to the box model, nor add new features.
+If an intended feature was not working in a previous release, changing that feature to match the original design counts as a patch even if it affects the box model

 Use the `scope` field when referring to an area in the codebase, such as a package name (e.g. `core-button-link`) or a directory (e.g. `e2e`).